liferay/liferay-docs/develop/tutorials/articles/07-jsf-portlets-with-liferay-faces/19-troubleshooting-jsf-portlet-deployment-errors.markdown

    [Understanding the Liferay Faces Version Scheme](/develop/tutorials/-/knowledge_base/6-2/understanding-the-liferay-faces-version-scheme) tutorial for more information.

-3. Upgrade your app server's Mojarra version (if applicable) so it is identical to the one used by Liferay Faces.
+3. Upgrade your app server's Mojarra version (if applicable) so it's identical to the one used by Liferay Faces.
 Visit the *Upgrading Mojarra* section of your respective app server's installation tutorial found in the [Installation and Setup](/discover/deployment/-/knowledge_base/6-2/installation-and-setup) section for more information.

-4. Upgrade your app server's Weld version (if applicable) so it is identical to the one used by Liferay Faces.
+4. Upgrade your app server's Weld version (if applicable) so it's identical to the one used by Liferay Faces.
 Visit the *Upgrading Weld* section of your respective app server's installation tutorial found in the [Installation and Setup](/discover/deployment/-/knowledge_base/6-2/installation-and-setup)